Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 Popular Microsoft Teams integrations

 All Microsoft apps are designed to work well together, making Teams a better choice for businesses already using a Microsoft tech stack.
+Still, if your day-to-day tasks happen in non-Microsoft tools like Google Drive or Trello, Slack is a more efficient platform.

-Slack vs Teams: What’s your pick?
+Slack vs Microsoft Teams: What’s your pick?

-Considering the similarities and differences between Slack and Teams, your final choice will depend on a few factors.
+Given this recap, your final choice will depend on a few factors.

 Microsoft Teams is a better fit for:

-• Enterprises already using Microsoft products, and
+• Enterprises already roped into using Microsoft products, and

-• Organizations prioritizing video conferencing
+• Organizations prioritizing video conferencing.

 Conversely, Slack is more suitable for: